Pregnancy / 21 June, 2021 / Jenny Constable

 All you hear about in pregnancy is “are you doing your pelvic floor exercises?”
 When asked this, I think most women nod frantically because they think they should know how to do it but in reality inside they are thinking “how do I know if I am doing them right?”

 It is important to remember that the pelvic floor is a muscle, just like in your leg.
 If you don’t use it, you will lose it.
-These are the wise words from Jenny Constable who is a specialist physiotherapist who specialises in the pelvic floor.
-Jenny came to see me at My Baba after a introduction from my obstetrician, and there is literally nothing this lady doesn’t know when it comes to your pelvic floor.
-She’s kindly done us this great post full of tips on how to and what to.
-It’s well worth a read!
-Why not make doing your pelvic floors a new year’s resolution!?
+These are the wise words from Jenny Constable, a specialist physiotherapist who specialises in the pelvic floor.
+Jenny shares her top tips on the best pelvic floor exercises to strengthen muscles and avoid incontinence.

 The problem is that around 30% of women will be doing the wrong thing when they try to contract their pelvic floor muscles.
 One of the main reasons is that as we can’t see the muscles, it is really difficult to know how to tighten them.